zchee/golang-wiki/Modules.md

 * Beta 3 and `master` include some significant **changes for the `go mod` commands**.
 See faq [below](https://github.com/golang/go/wiki/Modules#how-have-the-go-mod-commands-changed-recently-in-master) for an overview of these changes.

 **NOTE:** Some issues you might experience:
-* There might be some regressions in beta 3 compared to beta 2 (e.g., perhaps #[26722](https://github.com/golang/go/issues/26722), #[26602](https://github.com/golang/go/issues/26602))
+* There might be some regressions in beta 3 compared to beta 2 (e.g., perhaps [#26722](https://github.com/golang/go/issues/26722), [#26602](https://github.com/golang/go/issues/26602))
 * Some older versions of git might not work:
   * [#26501](https://github.com/golang/go/issues/26501) covers git 2.10.0 and earlier not working.
 (Fixed in beta 3 but not fixed in beta 2).
   * [#26594](https://github.com/golang/go/issues/26594) appears to be different problem than #26501 but might be related to older git as well.
-(Not fixed in beta 3 -- help is welcomed triaging this particular issue).
+(Not fixed in beta 3 -- help triaging this particular issue is welcomed).
+  * [#26754](https://github.com/golang/go/issues/26754) is example where git 2.18.0 succeeds, but git 2.7.4 can't resolve a commit unreachable from any branch.

 ## Table of Contents